pyueh-osi/Edgecmd-Docs/V1/EdgeCmd utility/Configure adapter.md

 ## Change all values of a facet

-Complete the following to change all values of a facet:
+Complete the following procedure to change all values of a facet:

 1. Open command line.
 2. Type the `componentId` and `facetName`, followed by key=value pairs that you want to change.
 Then press Enter.